awsdocs/iam-user-guide/doc_source/cloudtrail-integration.md

 When a principal requests temporary credentials, the principal type determines how CloudTrail logs the event\.
 This can be complicated when a principal assumes a role in another account\.
 There are multiple API calls to perform operations related to role cross\-account operations\.
 First, the principal calls an AWS STS API to retrieve the temporary credentials\.
 That operation is logged in the calling account and the account where the AWS STS operation is performed\.
 Then the principal then uses the role to perform other API calls in the assumed role's account\.

-You can use the `aws:RoleSessionName` condition key to require that your users provide a specific session name when they assume a role\.
-For example, you can require that IAM users specify their own user name as their session name\.
-This makes it easier for administrators that are reviewing AWS CloudTrail logs to learn who performed an action\.
-For more information, see [`aws:RoleSessionName`](reference_policies_iam-condition-keys.md#ck_rolesessionname)\.
+You can use the `sts:SourceIdentity` condition key in the role trust policy to require users to specify an identity when they assume a role\.
+For example, you can require that IAM users specify their own user name as their source identity\.
+This can help you determine which user performed a specific action in AWS\.
+For more information, see [`sts:SourceIdentity`](reference_policies_iam-condition-keys.md#ck_sourceidentity)\.
+You can also use [`sts:RoleSessionName`](reference_policies_iam-condition-keys.md#ck_rolesessionname) to require users to specify a session name when they assume a role\.
+This can help you differentiate between role sessions for a role that is used by different principals when you review AWS CloudTrail logs\.

 The following table shows how CloudTrail logs different information for each of the API calls that generate temporary credentials\.